NSE-labs/WirelessSensors/Documentation/Sensor module architecture.md

 Requires: 3 GPIO pins and a 16 cent part.

 UPDATE: It should be possible to use two of the SPI signals, SCLK and MISO, to read the 74HC165 as if it were a SPI device.
-Two additional signals are needed, a parallel load signal (ID PL) and a chip select signal (ID CS).
+Two GPIO signals are needed, a parallel load signal (ID PL) and a chip select signal (ID CS).
 The shift register output also needs to go through a tri-state buffer so it can share the SPI bus.
 A 74LVC1G125 tri-state buffer can be used for this purpose.

 Requires: 2 GPIO pins, a 16 cent basic part (74HC165), and a 7 cent extended part (74LVC1G125).

+As an alternative, a 74HC589A shift register could be used.
+This device has a tri-state output on chip, and is an extended part that costs 32 cents.
+It also has a more complex latching mechanism with a separate latch clock that may require an extra GPIO line.

 ### ID method 3 - I2C EEPROM